 \textit{Results of multi-pass ICO.}--- Our second result is to investigate this multi-pass strategy.
 We start with the working substance at the same temperature as the reservoirs.
-As an example, we still adopt the initial temperature to be $E_{C}=0.25$, as shown by the first point in Fig.\ref{fig:result2}(a).
+As an example, we still adopt the initial temperature to the one such that $E_{C}=0.25$.
 At each step, a single run of quantum switch is carried out.
-Hence one initial state will generate a two-branch outcome (indicated by the arrows in Fig.\ref{fig:result2}(a)).
-Here we only consider the case in which the working substance becomes colder, and then send it into the next step as initial state.In the experiment, since photons will be annihilated after being measured in each step, we use the measurement results (classical information) to determine the state preparation in the next step to simulate this iterative process (as the loop depicted in Fig.\ref{fig:setup}).
+Hence one initial state will generate a two-component outcome (indicated by the arrows in Fig.\ref{fig:result2}(a)).{} Here we only consider the case in which the working substance becomes colder, and then send it into the next step as initial state.
+In the experiment, since photons will be annihilated after being measured in each step, we use the measurement results (classical information) to determine the state preparation in the next step to simulate this iterative process (as the loop depicted in Fig.\ref{fig:setup}).
 The experimental results for the 10-steps ICO are summarized in Fig.\ref{fig:result2}(a), in which the iteration process is indicated by the arrows.
-We observe that when the multi-pass ($N\geq2$) ICO is implemented , a colder working substance in the unwanted branch could jump into a higher temperature compared to in the single-step process ($N=1$).
-This means that the multi-pass ICO may release the restriction for external reservoir for heat dumping.
-Interestingly, Fig.\ref{fig:result2}(a) shows that the working substance will quickly saturates to a specific temperature, which means the output working substance remains unchanged in its input state when the control qubit is measured to be $\left|+\right\rangle $.
-We theoretically calculate this steady-state solution for all temperatures of the reservoir and also experimentally sample five points $E_{C}=\left\{ 0.05,0.15,0.25,0.35,0.45\right\} $, finding that the working substance always tends toward this steady-state solution after several iterations (see section I of Supplementary Material for details).
+We observe that when the multi-pass ($N\geq2$) ICO is implemented, a colder working substance in the unwanted component could jump into a higher temperature compared to in the single-step process ($N=1$).
+This means that the multi-pass ICO may release the restriction for the external reservoir for heat dumping.
+Interestingly, Fig.\ref{fig:result2}(a) shows that the working substance will quickly saturate to a specific temperature, which means the output working substance remains unchanged in its input state when the control qubit is measured to be $\left|+\right\rangle $.
+We theoretically calculate this steady-state solution for all temperatures of the reservoir and also experimentally sample five points $E_{C}=\left\{ 0.05,0.15,0.25,0.35,0.45\right\} $, finding that the working substance always tends toward this steady-state solution after several iterations (section I of SM).